praveek/launch.en/help/extension-dev/browsers.md

 Any extension code included in the runtime should also strive to support these browsers.

-The Launch user interface is designed to support the following browsers:
+The Platform Launch user interface is designed to support the following browsers:

 - Chrome (latest)
 - Safari (latest)
 - Firefox (latest)
 - Edge (latest)

-Any extension code displayed in within the Launch user interface should also strive to support these browsers.
+Any extension code displayed in within the Platform Launch user interface should also strive to support these browsers.